Ice (character)

-Ice (Tora Olafsdotter) is a fictional character, a comic book superheroine in publications from DC Comics.
+Ice (Tora Olafsdotter) is a superheroine appearing in American comic books published by DC Comics.
+She is a member of the Justice League who possesses cryokinetic abilities and is often associated with Fire.

-Kimberly Oja played Ice in the 1997 pilot film Justice League of America.
+Ice has appeared in various media outside comics, primarily television.
+Jennifer Hale voices Ice in Batman: The Brave and the Bold, while Kimberly Oja portrays her in Justice League of America.

 Publication history

 Created by Keith Giffen, J. M. DeMatteis, and Kevin Maguire, she first appeared in Justice League International #12 (April 1988).

 Ice is a separate character from Icemaiden, although the two are similar in appearance, group affiliation, and powers.
 When Icemaiden first appeared, she had blue skin and pointy ears, and was named Sigrid Nansen.
-When the character joined Justice League International, the comic book creators believed that her real name had never been given but were mistaken; it was revealed in the Global Guardians entry in Who's Who in the DC Universe.
+When the character joined Justice League International, the comic book creators believed that her real name had never been given but they were mistaken.

-After Ice was killed, the original Icemaiden (Sigrid Nansen) joined the Justice League.
-A backstory revealed that she was the first Icemaiden, who quit the Global Guardians when Tora appeared.
+After Ice is killed, the original Icemaiden joins the Justice League.
+A backstory revealed that she is the first Icemaiden, and quit the Global Guardians when Tora appeared.

-A new origin was revealed in Justice League: Generation Lost #12 (2010), written by Judd Winick and art by Fernando Dagnino Guerra.
+An alternate origin was revealed in Justice League: Generation Lost #12 (2010), written by Judd Winick and art by Fernando Dagnino Guerra.

 Fictional character biography

 Origin

 The princess of an isolated tribe of magic-wielding Norsemen, Tora Olafsdotter has the natural ability to create and manipulate ice.

-In the Danish graphic novel Superman: A Tale of Five Cities, Superman and Lois Lane visit Oslo and encounter Ice (Isjomfruen), a local superhero, and her sister Ice Flower (Isblomst), in the famous Frogner Park.
+In the Danish graphic novel Superman: A Tale of Five Cities, Superman and Lois Lane visit Oslo and encounter Ice (Isjomfruen), a local superhero, and her sister Ice Flower (Isblomst), in Frogner Park.

-Revised origin
+Alternate origin

 A different origin was presented in Justice League: Generation Lost.
 It has not been revealed in what respects this story replaces Tora's original history.

-In the Justice League: Generation Lost story, Tora's parents and brother are Romanifolket, and her grandfather was the head of a small sect of Romanifolket known as the Is Bygd.
+In the alternate origin mentioned in Justice League: Generation Lost story, Tora's parents and brother are Romanifolket, and her grandfather was the head of a small sect of Romanifolket known as the Is Bygd.
 Tora was trained to stay calm to control her metahuman abilities to create and manipulate ice, to ensure that her grandfather (from whom Tora's parents sought to hide their daughter) could not find her and force her to use her power to keep control over the other Bygd residents.
 Eventually Tora's grandfather tracked his family down and, after seeing her father being beaten, she lost control, causing the death of several, among them her own father.

-It was this event, which she repressed due to the dissociative trauma tied to her accidental patricide, along with the result of the training to stay calm and her father's dying wish that she prevent herself from interacting violently with others that caused Tora's shy personality.